“We all come from the past,

 My Uncle Joel LeBaron is my mother’s brother and my Great–great Uncle Joel Johnson’s namesake.
-I was utterly amazed to see how much my Uncle Joel LeBaron even looks like his Great Uncle Joel Johnson – especially in the cheeks, nose, mouth, and jaw areas!
-(He resembles his namesake more than any of my mother’s other six brothers!!)
+I was amazed to see how much Uncle Joel LeBaron looks like his Great Uncle Joel Johnson – especially in the cheeks, nose, mouth, and jaw!
+(He resembles his namesake more than any of my mother’s other six brothers!)

 Great-great uncle Joel Johnson is, among other things, famous for such well-known and beloved Mormon hymns as “High on the Mountaintop.”
 It can still be found in modern Mormon hymn books.
 And is still one of my favorite hymns.

 Great-great Uncle Joel Johnson wrote around 800 hymns for the Mormon church.
 He also helped found some of Utah’s Townsites.

 The following I borrowed from Wikipedia for your convenience.
 But there is also more on him and his history that you can find if you do various online searches:

 From Wikipedia, the free encyclopedia

 “High on the Mountain Top” is an 1850s hymn written by Latter Day Saint hymn writers Joel H. Johnson and Ebenezer Beesley.Originally named “Deseret”, it is hymn number 5 in the current LDS Church hymnal.